mithril-security/blindai/docs/docs/main-concepts/attestation.md

 - Add a line of code anywhere in the server part (it could be a malicious log of the input data, for example.)
 - Rebuild.

-You will get 2 policy.toml files with different MRENCLAVE, which means that although the two builds are similar they will create enclaves with different identities.
+You will get 2 manifest.toml files with different MRENCLAVE, which means that although the two builds are similar they will create enclaves with different identities.

-To go further you can [deploy one of the 2 builds](../deploy-on-premise.md) and try to connect it with the client by passing the policy.toml file of the other build, which will generate an error.
-This confirms that if you successfully connect to a remote BlindAI instance, its code and attributes are the ones specified in the policy.toml.
+To go further you can [deploy one of the 2 builds](../deploy-on-premise.md) and try to connect it with the client by passing the manifest.toml file of the other build, which will generate an error.
+This confirms that if you successfully connect to a remote BlindAI instance, its code and attributes are the ones specified in the manifest.toml.

-You therefore **cannot** connect to a malicious BlindAI instance as long as you correctly generate the policy.toml.
+You therefore **cannot** connect to a malicious BlindAI instance as long as you correctly generate the manifest.toml.